index

 Why Kitchen Hygiene is More Than Meets the Eye

 The clean smell of trash is not simply a matter of comfort.
-It helps maintain the standards of general kitchen hygiene and food safety as well.
+It also helps maintain standards of general kitchen hygiene and food safety.

 Smells may cause attraction of insects and pests making them more prone to contamination.
-Trash bacteria may be transferred to floors, countertops and hands in case of lack of hygiene.
+Trash bacteria may be transferred to floors, countertops, and hands in case of a lack of hygiene.

-Keeping trash can clean is also a critical component of a clean and healthy kitchen routine.
+Keeping the trash can clean is also a critical component of a clean and healthy kitchen routine.

 The Way Bagez Assists Freshness of Kitchen Trash Cans